RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab1_TOCTOU/report.md

 a concurrent context, only one thread will be able to access it at a time.
 This acts as a per-thread locking mechanism.

-WARNING: Note that this code only works on Windows systems.
-Unix systems, on the other hand, don't enforce file locks at the OS level.
-A solution could be to create a file lock ourselves containing the PID of the process that is currently holding the lock.
-This is however a dangerous solution, as a process crashing without releasing the lock will definitively prevent other processes from acquiring it.
+Note that this code can have different behaviors depending on the platform.
+On Windows, the file will be locked at a system level and every application will see its access denied.
+On WSL version 1, it will simply not work as the file will silently not be locked.
+On WSL version 2 or any regular Unix system, the file will be locked for two concurrent process running this code but not for any other arbitrary process, like `rm`.
+Since there is no system-wide file locking mechanism, they will still be able to modify the file.
+This, however, is out of the scope of this lab.

-With this implementation, the scenario above raise this output:
+With this implementation, the scenario above raise the following simplified
+output:

 ![P1](res/report/part2_P1.png)

-*P1, buys a candy and takes some time to process the transaction*
+*P1 buys a candy and takes some time to process the transaction*

 ![](res/report/part2_P2.png)

-*P2, tries to buy a car while P1 is still processing the candy transaction*
+*P2 tries to buy a car while P1 is still processing the candy transaction*

+For P2, the transaction is not completed, and the balance is not updated.

 In a real-world scenario, one might want to replace this active fetching of the balance with a passive one, by using `lock()` instead of `tryLock()`.
 This will however freeze the program.

+One patched, when P1 starts buying a candy, it will lock the wallet file.
+This will prevent P2 from buying a car, since the wallet file is locked.
+P2 will then wait for P1 to finish the transaction by waiting for the file to be unlocked.
+Once unlocked, P2 will then try to buy the car, and this transaction will fail as it should.

 - Other API suffering from the same problem